LutherAstrophysics/m23/README.md

 radii_of_extraction = [3, 4, 5]
 cpu_fraction = 0 # (Optional), use a value between 0 to 1.
 Default is 0.6.
 Use 0 (meaning use single processor) if you're debugging
 # Defining dark prefix is also optional and perhaps a feature you'll almost never have to use.
+# Define target FWHM to use for coma correction
+xfwhm_target = 3.5
+yfwhm_target = 3.5

 ## Optional, default will be used if you don't define
 # [reference]